gertstulp/FertNet/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is a resubmission to a new submission.
 In this version I have:

 * Fixed the link in description upon CRAN request